LimeChain/wasm-injector/README.md

 Arguments:
   <injection>    [possible values: infinite-loop, bad-return-value, stack-overflow, noops, heap-overflow]
-  <function>     The name of the exported function to be injected
+  <function>     The name of the exported function to be injected with the instructions
   <source>       Wasm source file path.
-Can be compressed and/or hexified.
+Can be compressed and/or hexified
   [destination]  Destination file path (optional).
-If not specified, the output file will be a prefixed source file name.
+If not specified, the output file will be a prefixed source file name

 Options:
       --compressed  Compresses the wasm.
 Can be used with `--hexified`